magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 When the mind is peaceful and concentrated, release it from the breath as the object of concentration.
-Now begin to examine the body and mind comprised of the five material form, feelings, perceptions, mental formations and consciousness.
+Now begin to examine the body and mind comprised of the five khandhas: material form, feelings, perceptions, mental formations and consciousness.
 Examine these five khandhas as they come and go.
 You will see clearly that they are impermanent, that this impermanence makes them unsatisfactory and undesirable, and that they come and go of their own – there is no ‘self’ running things.
 There is to be found only nature moving according to cause and effect.
 All things